learn-co-curriculum/python-p3-control-flow-operators/README.md

 applications.

-In the next series of lessons, we'll explore common approaches to control flow, and learn some new syntax that is unique to Ruby.
+In the next series of lessons, we'll explore common approaches to control flow, and learn some new syntax that is unique to Python.

 ## Conditional Operators